chrisxfire/chrisxfire.github.io/content/notes/asp.net/fundamentals/data-transfer-objects.md

 * Using a DTO
 * Using `ModelMetadataTypeAttribute`

-## Defending Against Overposting with DTOs
+## defending against overposting with dtos
 With a DTO, a second version of the model is created that only includes a subset of its properties:
 ```cs
 public class UserModel